corpnewt/CorpBot.py/README.md

 	  $callerid
 	   └─ Reveals the last number to call regardless of *67 settings (bot-admin only).
 	  $phonebook [look_up]
-	   └─ Displays up to 20 entries in the phone book - or optionally lets you search f...
+	   └─ Lets you page through the phonebook - or optionally lets you search for a ser...
 	  $settelechannel [channel]
 	   └─ Sets the channel for telephone commands - or disables that if nothing is pass...
 	  $teleblock [guild_name]